oeyoews/star-list/README.md

 *   [metaescape/Wen](https://github.com/metaescape/Wen) - 面向 orgmode 个人 知识管理的语言服务试验场
 *   [whatbeg/GodTian\_Pinyin](https://github.com/whatbeg/GodTian_Pinyin) - A Simple Chinese Pinyin Input Method Using HMM and Some Tricks with Python
 *   [fauxpilot/fauxpilot](https://github.com/fauxpilot/fauxpilot) - FauxPilot - an open-source alternative to GitHub Copilot server
-*   [ading2210/poe-api](https://github.com/ading2210/poe-api) - \[MAINTAINERS NEEDED] A reverse engineered Python API wrapper for Quora's Poe, which provides free access to ChatGPT, GPT-4, and Claude.
+*   [ading2210/poe-api](https://github.com/ading2210/poe-api) - \[UNMAINTAINED] A reverse engineered Python API wrapper for Quora's Poe, which provides free access to ChatGPT, GPT-4, and Claude.
 *   [mouday/wallpaper-database](https://github.com/mouday/wallpaper-database) - wallpaper database
 *   [xtekky/chatgpt-clone](https://github.com/xtekky/chatgpt-clone) - ChatGPT interface with better UI
 *   [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models
 *   [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 *   [LiLittleCat/awesome-free-chatgpt](https://github.com/LiLittleCat/awesome-free-chatgpt) - 🆓免费的 ChatGPT 镜像网站列表，持续更新。List of free ChatGPT mirror sites, continuously updated.
-*   [benheart/BingGallery](https://github.com/benheart/BingGallery) - A simple crawler to get all Bing gallery pictures.
 *   [awekrx/AutoDoc-ChatGPT](https://github.com/awekrx/AutoDoc-ChatGPT) - AutoDoc-ChatGPT is a Python script that leverages the power of ChatGPT model to automatically generate documentation for any programming language.
 With AutoDoc-ChatGPT, you can easily generate comprehensive documentation for your codebase.
 *   [rafaelmardojai/blanket](https://github.com/rafaelmardojai/blanket) - Listen to different sounds
-*   [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API and many LLMs
+*   [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API and many LLMs.
+Supports agents, file-based QA, GPT finetuning and query with web search.
+All with a neat UI.
 *   [openai/openai-python](https://github.com/openai/openai-python) - The official Python library for the OpenAI API
 *   [TheR1D/shell\_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by GPT-3 and GPT-4, will help you accomplish your tasks faster and more efficiently.
 *   [xiaoxx970/chatgpt-in-terminal](https://github.com/xiaoxx970/chatgpt-in-terminal) - Use ChatGPT in terminal